SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

 - Result:
   - ❌ The system blocks the edit attempt.
   - ❌ The UI shows a 403 Forbidden error (or "Access denied" message).
-  - ✅ This confirms that the where: 'assignedTo = $user' condition is effectively enforced — Alice cannot access Bob’s incident, even though both are support users, 👉 This resolves the horizontal privilege escalation vulnerability.
+  - ✅ This confirms that the where: 'assignedTo = $user' condition is effectively enforced — Alice cannot access Bob’s incident, even though both are support users. 👉 This resolves the Horizontal Privilege Escalation vulnerability.

 ### Step 4: Verify Alice Cannot Modify or Delete a Closed Incident that is on Alice's Name
 - Action:
-  - Locate a closed incident (e.g., one with status "C").
+  - Locate a closed incident (e.g., one with status "Closed").
   - Click "Edit" and make changes.
   - Click "Save".
 If editing is not possible, attempt to select the incident and click "Delete".
 - Result: